jh1993/Bugfixes/README.txt

 - Units that have a chance each turn to automatically summon other units can now summon them within 3 tiles instead of only adjacent, like gates.
 - Floating Eye now only casts self-targetable eye spells.
 Doesn't affect the base game but may affect mods.
 - Floating Eye description changed to specify that it will cast spells in the order that they are listed in your spell bar.
-- Friendly giant worm balls, gnome variants, and the Mischief Maker (via Dominate or something modded) now summon friendly units with the same source as their casters.
+- Friendly giant worm balls, gnome variants, redcaps, slime brewers, tombstones, cluster bombers, fire witches, Vampire Necromancer, Yggdrasil, and the Mischief Maker (via Dominate or something modded) now summon friendly units with the same source and minion bonuses as their casters.
 - All spells should work properly with Oculus now, even beams.
 Note that this won't allow bursts to pass through walls if they can't already do so innately.
 - Icicle, Poison Sting, Magic Missile, goblin demolitionist bomb toss, ice witch freeze, red cyclops batting units, giant soul jar pickle soul, Ice Wizard icicle, and Goblin Wizard ignite poison now show their graphical effects properly when granted blindcasting.
 - Pyrostatic Pulse, Call Archon lightning beam, butterfly demon lightning beam, and storm fiend lightning beam now deal damage correctly when granted blindcasting.